GPGTools/MacGPG2/README.txt

 =====
-This set of scripts is used to compile GnuPG 2.1.x and all of its components for Mac OS X. It downloads all required files, creates an installer package, and bundles the reslut in a DMG which can be used for distribution.
+This set of scripts is used to compile GnuPG 2.1.x and all of its components for Mac OS X. It downloads all required files, creates an installer package, and bundles the result in a DMG which can be used for distribution.

 PREREQUISITES
 =============